Rotary Dog Park

 Man's best friend needs your help

-Dog Advisory Committee - Join other Township dog-owners and Pete Geis, Parks & Recreation director, to consider ways we can work together to improve our Dog Park.
+Cranberry Area Canine Partners - Join other Township dog-owners and Pete Geis, Parks & Recreation director, to consider ways we can work together to improve our Dog Park.
 Meetings are held monthly on the 2nd Tuesday at 6:30 PM in the Municipal Center Council Chambers.
+Link to our website, Cranberry Area Canine Partners

 The four-acre park is located in Community Park on Rt.19 in Cranberry Township.
 It was built by the Township’s Public Works Department with a lead contribution of $45,000 from the Cranberry Rotary Club, and features separate off-leash running areas for large and small dogs, as well as a second fenced space for large dogs to enable rotation of active play areas so that the fields can recover from wear and tear.